C-Carroll/C-Carroll/README.md

 For me 2024 is a big year of oppurtunity.
-A few things ive been trying to do is 1.)
-Travel
+A few things ive been trying to do is
+1. Travel
-2.)
-Watch more movies
+2. Watch more movies
-and 3.)
-Learn more!!
+3. Learn more!!

 Some skills im interested in learning are:
 ![typescript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)